HCGB-IGTP/BacterialTyper/docs/source/devel/documentation/documentation.rst

 ^^^^^^^^^^^^^^^^^^^

 Additionally, for each script or module of interest, we generate a graph representation of the different functions and relationships with other modules.

 Images are stored in  :file:`docs/source/images/python_graph`.
 We also include automatically these images generated for the corresponding ``.rst`` file using the previous shell script.

 To generate the ``python`` graph image, we would employ the ``python`` module ``pyan`` and the ``graphviz`` tool.
+See https://github.com/ttylec/pyan for additional details.

 .. ## Include linksReferences